SautiereQDev/taskflow/adonis_app/docs/LOCAL_DATABASE.md

-# Local PostgreSQL (Docker)
+# Local PostgreSQL 18 (Docker)

-This project ships with a ready-to-use PostgreSQL service powered by Docker Compose.
+This project ships with a ready-to-use PostgreSQL **18** service powered by Docker Compose.
 It mirrors the defaults referenced in `.env`, so the application connects without extra tweaks.

-> **Note**
+> **Important**
-> The official PostgreSQL image does not yet provide v18.
-The compose file currently uses `postgres:17`.
-Once v18 is published, you can switch the `image` tag in `docker-compose.yml` to the desired version without any other code changes.
+> The stack is validated only against PostgreSQL 18.
+Do **not** switch to SQLite or earlier Postgres majors: extensions (`citext`, `pg_trgm`) and enum migrations depend on PostgreSQL features that are absent elsewhere.

 ## Prerequisites